A City In Iran Just Hit One Of The Hottest Temperatures Ever Recorded: Ahvaz Hits 127.4 F

 — Etienne Kapikian (@EKMeteo) June 30, 2017

-You probably learned in junior high school science class that the hottest temperature ever recorded on Earth was at California’s Death Valley, on July 10, 1913, when the temperature soared to 134F (57C).
-That was accepted as gospel by schoolchildren for generations; but in 2016, weather historian Christopher Burt wrote a paper that concluded that such a temperature was scientifically impossible, and chalked it up to reporting errors and/or imprecise equipment.
+You probably learned in junior high school science class that the hottest temperature ever recorded on Earth was at California’s Death Valley on July 10, 1913, when the temperature soared to 134F (57C).
+That was accepted as gospel by schoolchildren for generations.
+However, in 2016, weather historian Christopher Burt wrote a paper that concluded such a temperature was scientifically impossible and chalked it up to reporting errors and/or imprecise equipment.

-Meanwhile, the highest temperature ever recorded on Earth, and which is generally accepted as scientific fact, was 129.2F (54C), recorded at Mitribah, Kuwait on July 21, 2016, and again at Death Valley, Calif., on June 30, 2013.
-That means that if Weather Underground’s claims of the high temperature at Ahvaz, Iran are correct, that record has been tied.
+Meanwhile, the highest temperature ever recorded on Earth, and which is generally accepted as scientific fact, was 129.2F (54C), recorded at Mitribah, Kuwait, on July 21, 2016, and again at Death Valley, California, on June 30, 2013.
+That means that if the Weather Underground’s claims of the high temperature in Ahvaz, Iran, are correct, that record has been tied.

 [Featured Image by MarianVejcik/Thinkstock]